Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 - Minimize blue light exposure at bedtime.

-Why it’s important: Shield your eyes and mind against too many screens to mitigate headaches, stress and to better focus.
+Why it’s important: Shield your eyes and mind against too many screens to limit headaches, stress and to better focus.

 10. Stay Socially Connected:

-Emotional well-bring is preventive care too.
-Isolation has been tied to increased risks of depression, dementia and heart disease.
+Emotional well-bring is also a preventive care topic.
+Isolation may leads to increase the risks of depression, dementia and heart disease.

 - Daily practice: Share meals with family.